01 of 06

 Carciofi Sott'Olio, Pickled Artichokes

-Fresh artichokes are standard fare during the winter in Italy, playing an important role in pasta sauces, and are also nice as either the main course (stuffed, usually), or a side dish.
+Fresh artichokes are standard fare during the winter in Italy, play, an important role in pasta sauces, and make a fine main course (stuffed, usually) or a side dish.

 03 of 06